BrainPad/cliboa/README.md

 ## Features
 - Python based framework.
 - ETL processing is executable by YAML based configuration.
-- Additional modules for ETL processing can be implemented by only a few steps if not enough.
+- Additional modules for ETL processing can be implemented by only a few steps if default modules not enough.

 # Manual
 See [MANUAL.md](/MANUAL.md)